 - Venture capitalists

-- Practicing attorneys wanting to gain expertise in patent law
+- Practicing attorneys or paralegals wanting to gain expertise in patent law

-All participants will gain in-depth knowledge of patent law and the patent system.
-For those professionals who want to take the Patent bar exam, this course will help prepare for that exam.
-Inventors and entrepreneurs will benefit from being able to better draft their own patent applications.
-The program curriculum is comprised of three courses totaling eight credit hours (seven credit hours during the 2016-17 academic year), and a one-day non-credit introductory workshop.
+Inventors and entrepreneurs will benefit from being better able to draft their own patent applications.
+The program curriculum is comprised of three courses totaling eight credit hours during the academic year and a series of short, non-credit introductory workshop lectures.
 Students will be required to take Intellectual Property in the fall semester and Patent Law and Patent Preparation & Prosecution in the spring semester.
 Course descriptions are below.

-Students in the program will be evaluated (i.e. graded) separately from the traditional law students and will be graded on a pass/fail basis.
+Students in the program will be evaluated (i.e., graded) separately from the JD students and will be graded on a pass/fail basis.
 Upon successful completion of the program, students will be awarded a certificate from Campbell Law School.

 Introduction to Intellectual Property